samrenfrew/biggamehunters/README.md

 gulp build
 ```

-This will deploy all code to the 'dist' folder, which can then be pushed to the dist branch
+This will deploy all code to the 'dist' folder, which can then be pushed to the 'gh-pages' branch

 ```
-git subtree push --prefix dist origin dist
+git subtree push --prefix dist origin gh-pages
 ```

 ## License